valsamovich/cs.github.io/docs/tutorials/hadoop.md

 ## MapReduce

-MapReduce is a primary computation framework for Hadoop.
-MapReduce API is in Java, but Haddop Streaming enables in any Unix-pipe compatible language.
-It's based on a functional programming paradigm:
+MapReduce isa a functional programming paradigm:

     Map => Reduce
     Input x => Function f => Output f(x)

+- On Haddop, Map Reduce is the first and primary methodology fo cluster computing.
-> Simple, powerfull, and flexible enough to implement many analytical algorithms in parallel.
+- Simple, powerfull, and flexible enough to implement many analytical algorithms in parallel.
+- MapReduce API is in Java, but Hadoop Streaming enables MapReduce in any Unix-pipe compatible language.

     def map(key, value):
         ...